-This week’s #G2Great chat focused on creating nurturing learning environments.
+On January 21, 2016 #G2Great chat focused on creating nurturing learning environments.
 In Chapter 4 of Good to Great, Mary Howard reflects on what highly effective teachers do.
 She echoes Ellin Keene, who notes that these teachers are extremely focused in “acknowledging that excellence in classrooms is a never ending process of professional learning”.
 Mary elaborates on how highly effective teachers learn from research by synthesizing ideas into practices that meet the needs and experiences of their current students.
 When teachers integrate what they know about their students with what they have learned about best practices and the research they have examined, it comes together to create organic and authentic spaces for all students to flourish and to get to the work that really matters.

 On a recent visit to a second grade classroom’s literacy block, I noticed a behavior system being utilized that I have seen in many other rooms.
 Each time the students transitioned into a new activity, the teacher gave out little green stickers to each child, which were then taken by students to a wall chart where they waited in a line to place their sticker next to their name.
 Each transition took six minutes!